Date: 3 May 2015. Screening My Hatch

 letting in fresh breezes and keeping out mosquitoes.
 I love it.
 And

-when this fabric is gone (I've got lots of leftover for now) I'll
+when this fabric is gone (I have lots of leftover for now) I might

 replace it with a better quality screening.
-For the time being, I'm
+For the time being, I am

 more than satisfied.